Furry fandom: Public perception and media coverage

-Milwaukee Brewers broadcaster Jim Powell was sharing a hotel with Anthrocon 2007 attendees a day before the convention and reported a negative opinion of the furries.
+Milwaukee Brewers broadcaster Jim Powell was sharing a hotel with Anthrocon 2007 attendees a day before the convention and reported a negative opinion of furries.
 Several downtown Pittsburgh businesses welcome furries during the event, with local business owners creating special T-shirts and drawing paw prints in chalk outside their shops to attract attendees.
 Samuel Conway, CEO of Anthrocon, said "For the most part, people give us curious stares, but they're good-natured curious stares.
 We're here to have fun, people have fun having us here, everybody wins".
 Positive coverage was generated following a furry convention that was held in a Vancouver hotel where several Syrian refugees were being temporarily housed.
-Despite some concerns and warnings by staff that there could be a seriously negative culture clash if the two groups interacted, the refugee children were on the whole delighted to meet the convention goers, especially the ones in fursuits.
+Despite some concerns and warnings by staff that there could be a negative culture clash if the two groups interacted, the refugee children were on the whole delighted to meet the convention goers, especially those in fursuits.

-According to a survey, about half of furries perceive public reaction to the fandom as negative; less than a fifth stated that the public responded to them more negatively than they did most furries.
-Furry fans' belief that they will be portrayed as "mainly obsessed with sex" has led to distrust of the media and social researchers.

-The fandom has grown to be such a significant demographic that by 2016, the film company Walt Disney Studios marketed their animated feature film Zootopia in pre-release to the fandom to encourage interest in the film, which proved a major critical and commercial success.
+A 2008 survey found that about half of furries perceived public reaction to the fandom as negative at the time.
+College students and fantasy sports fans surveyed from 2016 to 2023 corroborate the negative perception of the fandom felt by its members; when asked to rate how they felt towards different fandoms, furries were consistently among the most negatively-judged groups, being placed alongside bronies and juggalos.
+Many furries have been subject to bullying due to their identity and may be reluctant to disclose their participation in the furry fandom to friends and family due to the stigma it poses.
+Furries working in public service may fear reprisal if their colleagues were to discover their identity; in one instance, a councilman in New Milford, Connecticut was forced to resign after being outed as furry.
+Furries have been targeted with violence even at conventions, as was the case in the 2014 Midwest FurFest gas attack.

 In 2021 and 2022, media coverage in Canada and the United States focused on false rumors about litter boxes in schools being provided for furries, which was part of a cultural backlash amplified by conservative and far-right politicians against transgender accommodations in schools.
+Hoaxes about animal-like behavior in schools, including the use of litter boxes, led to the 2025 proposal of a bill to ban animal-like behavior and accessories that failed to pass committee in Texas.